DavidMorano/system/src/libu/ugetx/README.txt

 subroutine	description
 --------------------------------------------------------------------------------
-getfdfile	get an FD (|FD_x}|) file getev		get an environment varabile with system-return getenver	get an environment varaible without a pointe to environment getourenv	get an environment variable given a pointer to environment
+getfdfile	get an FD (|FD_x}| file-descriptor) getev		get an environment varabile with system-return getenver	get an environment varaible without a pointer to environment getourenv	get an environment variable given a pointer to environment